programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-35.png" caption="Add the Vuforia library to your Xcode project." %}

-After you click "Add Other," select the "QCAR" folder, which is located in the "Data > Raw" folder of your Unity-iOS project.
+After you click "Add Other," select the "QCAR" (or "Vuforia") folder, which is located in the "Data > Raw" folder of your Unity-iOS project.

 {% include figure.html src="../images/ar-dev-36.png" caption="Locate the folder named 'QCAR' and add it to your Xcode project." %}